Jbohn44/scoop-review-demo/README.md

 # scoop-review-demo
- Demo Code For Scoop Review Angular Web Application
+ Demo Code For Scoop Review - An Angular Web Application